“All you need is light”

 When it comes to lighting the model, we need at least one light, which we call the main light.
 Depending on its position, we might need a second and maybe a third light to fill the shadows, if we prefer to show a rather lit up face and product.
 The mentioned styrofoams that shield unwanted flair are of importance here as well: in most studios, they are white on one side and painted black on the other so that we can decide whether they should reflect some more light on the model’s edges or not.
 The impact that those styrofoams can have on the image can be surprisingly high.

 The light coming from a white reflector is called non-directional light because it’s not pointed at the model directly.
 We can work with that kind of light in many different ways and e.g. create photos that look like they were taken by a window because the reflecting surface is simulating a big light source.
 Non-directional light (coming from white surfaces) can be semi-harsh, but like in the white paper example above it’s getting scattered quite well.
 The main effect of this on the model will be softer edges of the shadows and a generally brighter image.
 If we aim for even softer light (also meaning softer shadows) there are different possibilities to create that look and basically, they all come down to the method of diffusing our light through scrims.
-Scrims are technically just white fabrics which are used in softboxes, umbrellas, and other studio gear.
+Scrims are technically just white fabrics that are used in softboxes, umbrellas, and other studio gear.
 The light that shines through it distinctly loses a certain amount of its intensity and hardness.
 The more layers of diffusers we add, the darker and softer our light and shadows get on the subject.
 Please note, that in this kind of light semi-shiny surfaces like satin, or a glossy make-up will glare less due to the fact that the light waves neither enter, nor reflect very parallelly.
 Our results will be rather pictorial than crisp, which can be a very nice effect if wanted so:

 The opposite of scattering or diffusing light and balancing the brights, the darks, and their transitions, is to bundle it.
 In other words, we’re helping the light rays to be more parallel, which we can achieve by using reflectors or umbrellas of different shapes and textures.
-Admittedly, it can be confusing, that we are talking about reflectors in both cases, plain surfaces and funnel-shaped attachments for the flashbulbs.
+Admittedly, it can be confusing, that we are talking about reflectors in both cases, plain surfaces, and funnel-shaped attachments for the flashbulbs.
 But eventually, the physics is the same with both, we just give the light waves different space to spread out.
-As a consequence, if a reflector is very tube-shaped, it’s creating a spotlight and depending on how sleek its inner surface is, the light waves are more or less parallel within the beam, which again influences our shadows and highlights in the image.
+As a consequence, if a reflector is very tube-shaped, it’s creating a spotlight, and depending on how sleek its inner surface is, the light waves are more or less parallel within the beam, which again influences our shadows and highlights in the image.
 The same applies to umbrellas – they constitute a bigger source of light due to their wider shape, so our image gets overall brighter.
 At the same time, umbrellas can bounce quite hard light, if they are silver and sleek inside.
 A softer version would be one with a white inner surface, comparable to our styrofoams, but yet bundled a bit.
 However, if we’re seeking a solution with quite dark shadows, we’ll probably be happier with a narrow reflector than with anything else.

 Why should the client know anything about light?

 To reduce the risk of losing your interest in reading about so many technical details (if not too late), let’s see what this knowledge is good for.
 When you see an image and you know: “That’s what I want for my campaign”, it’s exemplary because having a template for your upcoming shoot helps the photographic team to fulfill your wishes.
-However, when there’s a variety of pictures building your moodboard, which is necessary in order to visualise different aspects of your concept, it becomes more confusing which kind of light will be the right one in your specific case.
+However, when there’s a variety of pictures building your mood board, which is necessary in order to visualise different aspects of your concept, it becomes more confusing which kind of light will be the right one in your specific case.
 Therefore it’s a great plus for you to practice your eye to differentiate light setups (on existing photos) which you can mainly identify by the characteristics of the shadows.
 And even if it’s just roughly, you will be able to recognise better what looks good on your fashion and what’s communicating its standing.
 If you can just see the differences this will help you talk to your photographer about it and therefore get what you want.
 With his or her help then, you can estimate better which kind of photo studio and light equipment your shoot’s going to require, which helps you calculate these costs in advance.
 And here’s a fun fact: this knowledge also gives you the ability to find out, when your photographer’s just adding random lights to make the setup look more technical and therefore expensive.
 Yes, it’s done – a lot.

 Budget vs. premium